 Help For Popliteus Muscle Knee Pain

-Cold Therapy for Popliteus Muscle Injury and Sudden Onset Pain
+Cold and Warm Therapy Wrap for Popliteus Muscle Injury and Sudden Onset Pain

 If you suspect you have injured the popliteus muscle or have sudden onset pain behind the knee, cold therapy should be your first course of treatment.
 I recommend the ColePak Comfort Ice Pack for use with behind the knee pain.
-Using a pillow to prop up your leg, place the cold pack between the pillow and your knee.
+Using a pillow to prop up your leg, place the cold pack between the pillow and the back of your knee.
 The pillow provides support for the knee and will help keep the knee slightly bent to provide better treatment and relieve muscle stress.
 You can use cold therapy for 20 minutes per hour for the first 48 hours.
 Do not use cold therapy for more than 20 minutes at a time as longer use of ice or cold packs can cause tissue damage.
 The ColePak has two gel filled packs that remain soft and pliable when frozen.
 The packs can also be used for heat treatment.
 It is a multi-use pack and can be used for most areas of the body.
-For additional help with pain relief use with BioFreeze.

-Sombra Warm Therapy Pain Relieving Gel is a favorite of my clients for heat therapy and pain relief for muscle pain.
+Sombra Warm Therapy Pain Relieving Gel is a favorite of my clients for warm therapy and pain relief for muscle pain.
 Sombra heats comfortably without burning and begins providing pain relieve within minutes.
 It can be applied several times a day if needed and is excellent for arthritic knees.
 Do not apply Sombra before using a heating or cold pack as it can cause blistering to the skin.
-However, it is excellent to use after a heat treatment to prolong the heating effects and provide pain relief.

 Self Treatment for Popliteus Muscle Knee Pain